-Erik Ydstie's research group continues to work on process control and dynamic simulation of complex chemical process.
-We work on plant wide process control, supply chain management, modeling, optimization g and control of distributed process systems and adaptive process control and optimization and stability analysis of process networks.
+Erik Ydstie's research group continuous to work on process control and dynamic simulation of complex chemical process.
+We completed the work on plant wide process control and stability analysis of process networks.
 A special decomposition method links the process network problem with circuit theory and this allows us to develop a rather complete theory for plant-wide process control.
-A brief summary of progress made in each of these areas is given below.

 We have showed that the multi-component distillation process is open loop stable.
 This is an important result and the first stability result to appear in this area since the stability result due to Rosenbrock in 1964.
 Rosenbrock's result is only valid for binary systems and his method of proof cannot be extended.
 Our approach is based is based on the general theory of process systems and it can be extended to heterogeneous and reactive systems.
 We do believe that a stability result for reactive distillation is valid as long as the reactions are close to equilibrium.

 We made significant progress on the problem of parameter drift and bursting in adaptive control.
-An algorithm which only uses the most reliable data for parameter estimation has been developed.
-We have shown that the method converges an that that it yields models that can be arbitrarily close to the optimum under very mild conditions.
+An algorithm, which only uses the most reliable data for parameter estimation, has been developed.
+We have shown that the method converges and that it yields models that can be arbitrarily close to the optimum under very mild conditions.
 We have implemented the method in the context of adaptive predictive control and it has tested it on a simulated PPG case study for glass temperature control.
 We have also developed an adaptive predictive controller of crown temperature in SIEMEN's glass furnaces.
 This controller has been implemented on an industrial furnace and has been in continuous operation for about two years.
 We are now working on the problem of extending her theories and methods so that they can applied for large scale production of Silicon in electric arc furnaces.

-We are developing systematic methods for modeling large scale chemical processes.
+We have started a process modeling effort.
+The aim is to develop systematic methods for modeling large scale chemical processes.
 The method uses a decomposition scheme and strict rules for model interconnectivity that allow us to proceed in a modular fashion and also to simulate the systems statically or dynamically over the web in a distributed network of computers.
 We are currently working on two case studies funded by industry.
 With ALCOA we develop a design model for a new Aluminum process.
 The process is based upon carbothermic reduction rather than electrolysis.
 It may give significant savings in operating and capital cost.
-With ELKEM we develop a dynamic model of the their Silicon production process.
-This model will be used for control design and real time process optimization.
+With ELKEM develop a dynamic model of the their Silicon production process.
+This model will be used for control system design and real time process optimization.

-The research group has re-initiated its interest in discrete event systems and we have two projects in the area of supply chain management.
-One of these are carried out in cooperation with Prof. Grossmann's research group.
+The research group has re-initiated its interest in discrete event systems and we have started two projects in the area of supply chain management.
+One of these are carried out in c-operation with Prof Grossmann's research group.
 The other project is aimed towards generating a deeper understanding of the optimality and invertibility properties of the desk-top problem.